open-telemetry/opentelemetry-collector-releases/distributions/otelcol-ebpf-profiler/README.md

 ### CGO

-In order to setup the eBPF hooks, the receiver needs to use CGO, as setting up the hooks needs the C bindings.
+The use of the foreign language interface to bring in dependencies requires to set CGO for the eBPF profiler.
+To utilize a foreign language interface for incorporating dependencies into the eBPF profiler, it is essential to configure and enable CGO.

 ## Components